-What Is the Best Emergency Medicine Board Review?
+How to Select the Best Emergency Medicine Board Review in 2022

 Every day, customers ask us the same question in several variations: What is the best emergency medicine board review?
-Why is your Qbank the top emergency medicine board review?
-How does Rosh Review compare vs PEER vs Hippo EM vs Med-Challenger vs BoardVitals vs TrueLearn vs…?”
+Why is your Qbank the top EM board review?
+How do Rosh Review’s EM Qbanks compare vs PEER, Hippo EM, BoardVitals, TrueLearn…?

 We understand the importance of the question.
-Purchasing a Qbank for your ConCert™ Exam, Initial Certification Exam, In-Training Exam, or Shelf Exam costs more than money.
+Now that the focus has been on self-directed learning due to coronavirus (COVID-19), purchasing a Qbank for your ConCert™ Exam, initial certification exam, in-training exam, or shelf exam costs more than money.
 Depending on the quality of the Qbank and the outcome of your exam results, it will save or cost you time.
 And time is the limited resource.
+You may still have time to choose a Qbank, though—here’s a reminder of the 2022 exam dates:

-Do you really need an emergency medicine Qbank to pass your exam?
+Do you really need an emergency medicine Qbank?

 Some individuals do not use a Qbank for their board preparation.
 Consider these questions if you think you may be able to forgo a Qbank: